doom-cross-port-collab/umapinfo/docs/spec.md

 ### EndBunny
 `endbunny = true`
 Ends the game after this level, showing the bunny scroller.
+In Heretic it shows the demon scroller instead.
 Skips the 'entering level' screen.

 ### EndCast
 `endcast = true`